BZoennchen/supercollider-book/chapters/sounddesign/filters/1-phase-shifting.md

 {SinOsc.ar(200) + SinOsc.ar(200)}.play
 ```

-and then two where the second one is phase-shifted by $\pi$ that is
+and then two where the second one is phase-shifted by $\pi$, that is,

 \begin{equation}
 y_1(t) = \sin(2\pi f t) + \sin(2\pi f t + \pi) = \sin(2\pi f t) - \sin(2\pi f t + \pi) = 0.